rks101/eglinux/README.md

 PART-5

-## The One with UNIX/Linux History
+## The One with UNIX or Linux History

 One can say, in a very broad way:
 - An open-source OS is free to download from an online repo, free to use, or modify (no license cost).
 Free refers to freedom of choice!
 There may be a packaging or shipping cost or a support cost.